 - using gentle, non-soap cleansers to keep the skin clean

-- applying moisturizers regularly
+- applying moisturizers often

-An example of an online support group is the TalkPsoriasis forum from the Inspire community.
+One online support group is the Talk Psoriasis forum, from the Inspire community.

-Although some people may be be anxious about someone else seeing their skin up close, it is important that people understand psoriasis.
+Although some people may be anxious or self-conscious about another individual seeing their skin up close, it is important that people understand psoriasis.

 When to see a doctor

-People should see their doctor when:
+People should see their doctor about facial psoriasis symptoms when:

-- lesions are extending to or near the eyes
+- lesions are extending toward the eyes

 - they have concerns about their skin's appearance